teusH/MySense/MyDatacollector/README.md

 ## notices mechanism
 By default notices via email or chat notices service (eg Slack) will be active (notices:output=true).
-Notices are about events, malfunctioning sensors, measurment faults (dead for more as 2 hours) to the 'owner', project manager, and operational manager.
+Notices are about events, malfunctioning sensors, measurement faults (dead for more as 2 hours) to the 'owner', project manager, and operational manager.

 ## event handling
 A measurement kit kan generate an event (low accu level, watchdog event, programming error, etc).
 The event number is translated to a name and priority.
 All events are logged.
 Priority will decide if a notice is generated as well.
 Event handling cannot be switched off.